top of page

 I believe that the healing that occurs in therapy forms and grows from the relationship between the client and therapist.
 My work is rooted in connection, compassion and empathy.
 I believe that each of us is the expert on ourselves and our path, and the therapist’s role is that of a supportive guide through our own individual journeys.

-I discovered the Health at Every Size and intuitive Eating models years ago at a stage in my individual journey where I realized that I had a choice to make.
+I discovered the Health at Every Size® and intuitive eating models years ago at a stage in my individual journey where I realized that I had a choice to make.
 I could continue on the path that diet culture had laid out before me: one of restriction, scarcity and shame, or I could reject it and choose intentional, hard-won joy instead.
 In my own, irreverent words at the time, I could keep striving for thinness at all costs, or choose instead to live, “free, fat, and happy.”
 Choosing to live joyfully in a larger body hasn’t always been easy, but it has always been worth it.

 Professionally, I have utilized my passion for mindful self-compassion, body positivity, and fat acceptance to support clients of all ages, sizes, and backgrounds in discovering their self-worth and capacity for joy.
 After receiving my Master’s degree in Social Work from the University of Southern Maine I went on to treat children, adolescents and adults with a variety of mental health concerns in community-based settings.
 Through that foundational work a passion for understanding and treating the lasting effects of trauma emerged.
 I’m trained in both Trauma-Focused Cognitive Behavioral Therapy and the Attachment, Regulation, and Competency models for trauma treatment.
 I believe that exploring, understanding, and healing the effects of our past can empower us to shape our future.